 Medications are stored under lock and key and careful records are maintained ensuring that medications are only dispensed as prescribed and only with parent’s written authorization.

 To protect against infecting their peers from communicable diseases, children and staff who may be contagious and have symptoms of illness should not be at the center.
 Contagious children (coughing, runny nose, fever, etc.) need to be picked up by parents.

 Each classroom is equipped with multiple sensor sinks in bathrooms, kitchen, and children’s activity areas.
 Adults and children wash hands frequently.
 Staff who have contact with diapers wear disposable gloves.

 Parent Communication Plan:

-The person in charge of getting information to you regarding any changes at Moss Street related to a pandemic will be, in descending order:
+The person in charge of getting information to you regarding any changes at Moss Street related to a pandemic will be:

 Pandemic response preparation for Moss Street will occur under the direction of the center director until the UO incident command system has been activated and direction is assumed by the EMU associate director, Jessi Steward.

 Since the preferred form of communication with Moss Street staff and families is email, this will continue to be the primary means of communication.
 If new information for staff and families becomes available during service hours, the director may also provide information via written, posted notices, and/or notes handed directly to parents by the lead teachers or placed in parent and staff mailboxes.

 If the UO incident management team, via Jessi Steward, directs MSCC to initiate our pandemic response plan, then directives and other information, including a description of the medical condition and symptoms and other pertinent information or directives will be provided and MSCC will implement the following protocol:

 If your child’s symptoms fall within the current Child Care Division (CCD) illness exclusion policy: